damienbelveze/Liascript/Liainit.md

 version:  0.0.1

-language: en
+language: fr

-narrator: US English Female
+narrator: French Female

 comment:  Try to write a short comment about
           your course, multiline is also okay.